artisdom/macro-keyboard/README.md

 - Potential issue when switching BLE host: the hid report array is not propably reset.
 Should not be an issue as BLE host changes are supposed to happen without other keys being pressed.
+- BLE local name needs to be less than 15 characters.
+Otherwise macOS will not show it in the discovery menu.

 ## Docs / Referencs